 Traditionally, timebanking has been divided into three categories:

-These might be â€˜standaloneâ€™ timebanks, perhaps in a local community, where residents might organise social action using the principles of an hour for an hour.
-This might typically see a timebank member earning a time credit by doing the shopping for an elderly member of the timebank, and then spending that time credit on getting somebody else to provide baby-sitting support at a time when they are busy.
+These might be through â€˜standaloneâ€™ time banks, perhaps in a local community, where residents might organise social action using the principles of an hour for an hour.
+This might typically see a time bank member earning a time credit by doing the shopping for an elderly member of the time bank, and then spending that time credit on getting somebody else to help with a basic DIY task.

 A false distinction?

-In reality however, timebanks are most sustainble when these artificial boundaries are withdrawn, and the three models are brought together.
-In that way, people, organisations and public services can be brought together in timbanking marketplaces where skills, support and physical assets can be exchanged in an equitable manner.Daily Jobseeker Article
+In reality however, time banks are most sustainable when these artificial boundaries are withdrawn, and the three models are brought together.
+In that way, people, organisations and public services can be brought together in timbanking marketplaces where skills, support and assets can be exchanged in a way that benefits all.

 Time banking – help others and help yourself at the same time

 Fancy spending an hour washing someoneâ€™s car, doing some housework or gardening for them â€“ and then getting that hour back from somebody else in a way that helps you?
 If so, time banking could be for you.